gvwilson/sdxpy/src/cache/index.md

 [%inc index_base.py mark=tuple %]

 Next,
-we create an [%g abstract_class "abstract class" %] that defines the operation an index can do, but doesn't actually implement them—or rather, only implements the ones that can be defined in terms of lower-level operations that derived class will implement:
+we create an abstract class that defines the operation an index can do, but doesn't actually implement them—or rather, only implements the ones that can be defined in terms of lower-level operations that derived class will implement: